radcamp/radcamp.github.io/Yale2019/03_ipyrad_partII_CLI.md

   [####################] 100%  inferring [H, E]      | 0:00:04
 ```

-In terms of results, there isn't as much to look at as in previous
-steps, though you can invoke the `-r` flag to see the estimated
-heterozygosity and error rate per sample.
+Invoke the `-r` flag to see the estimated heterozygosity and error rate per
+sample.

 ```bash
 $ ipyrad -p params-simdata.txt -r